Updated

 - Pour the buttermilk in a large bowl.2 cups buttermilk

-- Add in the chicken wings, cover the bowl with plastic wrap, and marinate for at least 1 hour or up to overnight.4 pounds bone-in, skin-on chicken wings
+- Add in the chicken wings, cover the bowl with plastic wrap, and marinate for at least 1 hour or up to overnight.
+The longer they marinate, the more tender they will be.4 pounds bone-in, skin-on chicken wings

 - Combine the flour and seasonings in a shallow dish.2 cups all-purpose flour, 2 tablespoons ground paprika, 1½ tablespoons seasoned salt, 1 teaspoon garlic powder, 1 teaspoon onion powder